rohangc/GVimConfiguration/Readme.md

 ------------

     1. Install Vim ... obviously!
+        a.
+On Windoes, during installation of GVim, choose to:
+            i.
+Create .bat files.
-       Ensure that you choose to create a default '_vimrc' file in the $VIM directory.
+            ii.
+Create a default '_vimrc' file in the $VIM directory. ii.
+Create a 'shared' plugins directory (not a private one). iii.
+Remap a few keys.

     2. Install the following software and ensure that Vim and all these binaries are accessible via your 'PATH' environment variable:
         a.
-Git
+Git (should also automatically install Curl)
-        b. curl
+        b.
-        c. clangd for C family programming launguages semantics support - the same architecture as that of your Vim (x86/x64)
-                1. As mentioned in the YouCompleteMe manual, if you don't use cmake, you may need to install and configure your build system to use a utility such as 'compiledb' or 'Bear' to create compilation databases.
-        d.
 Python - the same architecture as that of your Vim (x86/x64) If you are prevented from installing Python on your system due to any reason:
                 1. Extract the Python distributable binaries into the same directory where the Vim binaries lie.
                 2. Temporarily add a path to this directory while compiling 'YouCompleteMe'.
-        e. ctags
+        c. ctags
-        f. cmake
-        g.
+        d.
 Microsoft Visual C++ to build 'YouCompleteMe'.
 The Express edition will suffice.

-    3. Invoke a "Git Shell" and do the following:
+        e.
+Node.js (for the Github Copilot plugin)
+        f. cmake
+                1. As mentioned in the YouCompleteMe manual, if you don't use cmake, you may need to install and configure your build system to use a utility such as 'compiledb' or 'Bear' to create compilation databases.

+    3. Copy only the following files this repository into your 'HOME' directory (on Windows, this is usually 'C:\Users\<your login name>').
         a.
-Clone this repository onto your PC by executing command: "git clone --recursive https://github.com/rohangc/GVimConfiguration.git --branch YouCompleteMe".
-           This will create a directory called 'GVimConfiguration'.

-        b.
-Move all files from within the newly created directory, 'GVimConfiguration', into your 'HOME' directory.
-On Windows, this is usually 'C:\Users\<your login name>'.
+Directory: '.vim' and all its subdirectories.
+        b. '_vimrc'.
         c.
+'GvimConfigure.sh'

+    4. Invoke a "Git Shell" and do the following:
+        a.
 Navigate to your 'HOME' directory.

-        d.
-Execute command: "git submodule foreach git pull origin master".

-        e.
-Install plugins using one of the following methods (either of these will take a while, go grab a coffee):
-            1. From within Vim:
-                i.
-Invoke GVim (from within the "Git Shell" on Windows). ii.
-Ignore all error messages.
-                iii.
-Execute Vim command: ':PluginInstall'.
-            2. From the command prompt ("Git Shell" on Windows):
-                i.
-Execute: "vim +PluginInstall +qall".
+        b.
+Execute the script 'GvimConfigure.sh'.
+            1. Ignore errors about a missing shared '/usr/share/_vimrc' file and missing theme 'Alduin'.

-    4. Build 'YouCompleteMe' according to instructions on its site: http://valloric.github.io/YouCompleteMe.
+    5. Build 'YouCompleteMe' according to instructions on its site: http://valloric.github.io/YouCompleteMe.
+        a.
+In brief on Windows:
+            1. Open a Visual Studio "x64 Native tools Command Prompt".
+            2. Navigate to directory: %HOME%\.vim\bundle\YouCompleteMe.
+            3. Execute: "python ./install.py --clangd-completer".

-    5. Copy '.clang-tidy' (after modifying to your heart's content) into the 'root' directory that holds all your projects.
+    6. Copy '.clang-tidy' (after modifying to your heart's content) into the 'root' directory that holds all your projects.

-    6. Restart Vim.
+    7. Restart GVim.

 Update:
 ------

-    1. Invoke a "Git Shell" and execute the following commands:
+    1. Command line: Invoke a "Git Shell" and execute the following commands:
-        a. "git submodule foreach git pull origin master".
         b. "vim +PluginUpdate +qall".

+    2. From within GVim: ":PluginUpdate".

 Some useful links:
 -----------------